Abdul-Saidat/Second-Semester-Exam/README.md

 ### API Documentation and Usage
-Made use of [JSONPlaceholder](jsonplaceholder.typicode.com) using Tanstack query (useQuery) Endpoints used are: /todos (Fetches a list of todos) and /todos/:id (Fetches the details of a single todo) Returned a list of todos which was displayed using pagination
+Made use of [JSONPlaceholder](jsonplaceholder.typicode.com) using Tanstack query (useQuery) Endpoints used are:
+-/todos (Fetches a list of todos, which was displayed using pagination) -/todos/:id (Fetches the details of a single todo) Returned a list of todos which was displayed using pagination
 ### Key Features
 ![Home Page](./src/assets/Screenshot%202025-06-15%20095116.png)